 Santiago Roncagliolo, the author, received the Premio Alfaguara in 2006 for this novel.
 However entertaining it is, I found two minor problems with it and a bigger one.
-There are a few grammatical oddities (for example, on two ocassions an incorrect “de que” is present), which seem to be the editor’s fault, overlooking faulty grammar from the narration since the characters speak that way; however, these are surprisingly few.
+There are a few grammatical oddities (for example, on two ocassions an incorrect “de que” is present), which seem to be the editor’s fault; however, these are surprisingly few.
 There are many liberties taken with the judicial system and the history of violence in Peru, which seems odd given the intention of the story; these are not so easy to spot and are so integral to the narrative that can be considered part of the framing of the tale and be overlooked.
 The main problem, the one I couldn’t ignore, is the extravagant nature of the serial killer’s actions.
 They fit well within the noir conventions the story uses.
 However, these crimes are so brutal that they distract from the actual, real crimes that the novel wants to highlight and condemn.
 As a result, the framework ends up hindering the impact of what has actually happened, of what the author presumably expects us to notice and care about.

 That being said, the story is quite satisfying.
 The ending was so well executed that one could almost forgive the problem I mentioned.
 I wasn’t aware of Roncagliolo’s work prior to this novel, and will for sure keep an eye on him.
 Thanks to Rafael Benjumea for suggesting it.